heptarch/heptarch.github.io/projects.md

 revival.
 How do we manufacture a monopoly, or conjure up a steady stream of coin?
 We can't.
 Maybe sprawling, shiny facilities for $O(n)$ labs, with robust all-to-all chatter?
 Nope.
-In lieu of top-down benefaction, I wonder if it is possible to implement a partial feature set from the bottom up.
+In lieu of top-down technocapital benefaction, I wonder if it's possible to implement a partial feature set from the bottom up.